linked-db/linked-ql/README.md

 ## 🏗️ What is LinkedQL

 LinkedQL is a database client that solves the modern database capability problem in a single interface — `client.query()`.
 It comes as a modern take on SQL and SQL databases;
-same familiar API, but enables **advanced SQL over your database** — bringing relational queries, live queries, and schema awareness together in one place.
+same familiar API as a classic query client, but **advanced SQL over your database** — bringing relational queries, live queries, and schema awareness together in one place.

 Need SQL locally too?
 LinkedQL also runs as an **embeddable, in-memory database** — codenamed **FlashQL**.
 Use it as a lighter replacement for SQLite or PGLite, with all of LinkedQL’s power built in.